tighebi/snake_game/LEADERBOARD_SETUP.md

 # Global Leaderboard Setup Guide

-This guide will help you set up the global leaderboard feature for the Snake game using Supabase.
+This guide will help you set up the global leaderboard feature for all arcade games using Supabase.

 ## Prerequisites